cphyc/arxiv_reader/Readme.md

 Some wish they could _listen_ to these abstracts while commuting or on their way to work.
 This projects aims at doing exactly this.

+## Listening to it as a podcast

+You can listen to the arxiv reader by following one of the podcast flux found [here](https://pub.cphyc.me/Science/arxiv/).
+Alternatively, you can find it on [Google Podcasts](https://podcasts.google.com/search/Astro%20arXiv), [Spotify](https://open.spotify.com/show/6wBd1EZzY1sQhBscwGtd0l) or your favourite podcast app.

 ## How does it work?

 This script is actually simple and simply brings together different already-existing tools.